salva/py-friendlydateparser/README.md

 ### Supported Formats

 The module can parse a wide variety of date and time formats, including but not limited to:

-- **Relative Dates**: "the first of next month", "next week", "last Friday", "the day after tomorrow".
+- **Relative Dates**: Expressions like "the first of next month", "next week", "last Friday", "the day after tomorrow" are supported, allowing flexible parsing of commonly used phrases.

-- **Explicit Dates**: "10/3/2017", "march 15, 2017", "15/july/2023".
+- **Explicit Dates**: Formats such as "10/3/2017", "march 15, 2017",
+  "15/july/2023" are accepted, with the ability to handle both `mm/dd/yyyy` and `dd/mm/yyyy` formats based on the `month_first` parameter.

-- **Relative Weekdays**: "monday next week", "last monday", "second sunday of 2023".
+- **Relative Weekdays**: Phrases like "monday next week", "last monday", "second sunday of 2023" are parsed, allowing users to reference specific weekdays in relative terms.

-- **Datetime Formats**: "january 1, 2017 at 14:30", "february 14, 2017 at 2:45 PM".
+- **Datetime Formats**: Full date and time expressions such as "january 1, 2017 at 14:30", "february 14, 2017 at 2:45 PM" are
+  supported, making it easy to parse datetime values from text.

+- **Special Terms**: Terms like "midnight", "noon" are also supported, allowing parsing of common time-related expressions.

+- **Ranges and Intervals**: Expressions involving ranges like "between March 10th and 15th" or "from 2 PM to 4 PM" are supported to capture intervals in date and time.

+- **Implicit Dates**: Natural expressions like "tomorrow at 5 PM", "next Monday morning", or "this evening" are parsed effectively to provide accurate datetime objects.

+- **Week Numbers**: References like "week 42 of 2023" can be parsed, providing an easy way to handle week-based scheduling.

+- **Ordinal Dates**: Phrases like "the third of next month" or "the first Sunday in June" are supported, allowing flexibility with ordinal references.

 The module supports both common formats like `mm/dd/yyyy` and `dd/mm/yyyy`, with the ability to distinguish based on the `month_first` parameter.

+Note: If you think a new format should be supported, feel free to ask for it, and I will try to add it in a future update.

 ### Error Handling

 - If the input text is incomplete or not recognizable as a valid date/time, a `ValueError` may be raised.
-- For instance, providing just a day without a month or year (e.g., "15") will raise an error, as it's ambiguous.
+- The module tries to handle incomplete dates (for instance, "october" is equivalent to "the first of october of this year"), but very ambiguous cases as "9" are just rejected.

 ### Example Usage